httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digest: id-sha-256=0o/WKwSfnmIoSlop2LV/ISaBDth05IeW27zzNMUh5l8=
 Location: /books/123

+{
+  "status": "created",
+  "id": "123",
-{"status": "created", "id": "123", "ts": 1569327729, "instance": "/books/123"}
+  "ts": 1569327729,
+  "instance": "/books/123"
+}
 ~~~

 ## Digest with PATCH

-This case is analogous to a POST request where
+This case is analogous to a POST request where the target resource reflects the
-the target resource reflects the effective request URI.
+effective request URI.

-The PATCH request uses
-the `application/merge-patch+json` media type defined in {{?RFC7396}}.
+The PATCH request uses the `application/merge-patch+json` media type defined in
+{{?RFC7396}}.

-`Digest` is calculated on the enclosed payload,
-which corresponds to the patch document.
+`Digest` is calculated on the enclosed payload, which corresponds to the patch
+document.

-The response `Digest` is computed
-on the complete representation of the patched resource.
+The response `Digest` is computed on the complete representation of the patched
+resource.

 Request: